SF-TAP/SF-TAP.github.io/_posts/2015-11-21-write-your-own-analyzers.markdown

     (ip1, port1, ip2, port2, hop)

-The 'hop' filed is used for loopback7 interface, and the SF-TAP flow abstractor increments it internally.
+The 'hop' filed is used for the loopback7 interface, and the SF-TAP flow abstractor increments it internally.
 The loopback7 is used for re-injecting flows for encapsulated flows, such as HTTP proxy.